 Do you find yourself continually struggling to take the emotions out of trading?
 Don’t be hard yourself.
 Your trading psychology is clearly telling you something.

 Give yourself a break and consider using a robo-advisor to build your portfolio.

 A robo-advisor combines human expertise with computer software and unique algorithms to build your portfolio.
 This more hands-off approach to investing is also even-tempered: It won’t allow risk aversion or emotions to select your portfolio holdings.
 Instead, it takes your investing goals, the level of risk you’re comfortable with, and your timeline for investing to build your portfolio.

-Our cash-enhanced Managed Portfolio offers features like a cash buffer (which reduces risk), automatic re-balancing, and tax optimization.
+Our cash-enhanced Robo Portfolio offers features like a cash buffer (which reduces risk), automatic re-balancing, and tax optimization.

 The financial market comes with highs and lows, which can make it hard to keep your cool.
 But market disruptions don’t have to dictate your trading psychology.
 Aim to be a trader that takes a strategic measured approach to your money.
 Doing so can help grow your wealth — and bring you peace of mind.